skaldarnar/gatsby-source-trello-board/README.md

     key: `<your Trello key>`,
     token: `<your Trello token>`,
     board_id: `<your Trello Board id>`,
+    include_custom_fields: true | false,
   }
 }
 ```

-Dont forget to use [Environment Variables](https://www.gatsbyjs.org/docs/environment-variables/) if you want to keep your key and token private.
+Don't forget to use [Environment Variables](https://www.gatsbyjs.org/docs/environment-variables/) if you want to keep your key and token private.

 ## How to query

 **Gatsby-source-trello-board** will fetch information of each card of the board :

+- **custom_fields**: any custom fields defined on the cards
 - **due**: due date that is set on card
 - **id**: id of the list
 - **index**: card position in the board